ACEsuit/mace/README.md

 - https://mace-docs.readthedocs.io/en/latest/guide/polar_mace.html

-Fully periodic PolarMACE calculations can optionally use NVIDIA ALCHEMI Toolkit-Ops 0.4.0 for the reciprocal-space multipole features and energy.
+Fully periodic and z-normal slab (`TTF`) PolarMACE calculations can optionally use NVIDIA ALCHEMI Toolkit-Ops 0.4.0 for the reciprocal-space multipole features and energy.
+Slabs combine the NVIDIA kernels with the existing analytic slab corrections.
 The backend reuses one SCF geometry cache across spin channels and recursion steps.
 It requires Python 3.11 or newer and PyTorch 2.8 or newer.
 After installing `graph_longrange` as described in the PolarMACE guide, install the optional backend with:

 ```sh
 pip install "mace-torch[nvalchemiops]"